ska-telescope/skampi/docs/src/triage.rst

 This document defines a process for Triaging and managing Skampi (SKB) bugs so that any SKA team member knows how to handle the funnel of incoming bugs, the allocation, distribution and management of them.

-The standard process for changing a software includes the following phases:
+The standard process for changing software includes the following phases:

 * Problem/modification identification, classification, and prioritization
 * Analysis